catid/cifar10deepspeed/README.md

 # CIFAR-10 with DeepSpeed and DALI

-The goal of this project is to train a transformer architecture on the CIFAR-10 task using Microsoft DeepSpeed and Nvidia DALI for faster training.
+The goal of this project is to train a transformer model to solve the CIFAR-10 task using Microsoft DeepSpeed and Nvidia DALI for faster training.

 I would like to use this as a scalable training script for exploring modifications to transformer architecture with faster iteration speed.

 As compared to the `vision-transformers-cifar10` repo: This repo uses about half as many epochs, each running about 2x faster, so about 4x faster overall, to train the same model with 3% higher accuracy scores.

 Experimental runs (git hash, results, all parameters) are recorded to a results text file so that you can run a batch of experiments and then use the results text file to reproduce the results and generate graphs.

 ## Setup